johncheetham/othelloTk/README.rst

 Running OthelloTk
 -----------------
+There are 3 ways to install/run it.

-You can run it from the source folder with the command:
+ 1. Run it from the source folder by running the run or run.py scripts:

         python run.py

+        or

+        ./run

-Alternatively you can install it on your system with the command:
+ 2. Install it on your system with the command:

         python setup.py install

         This command should be run as root user.
+        You can then run it with the command 'othellotk'.

+ 3. Install it from PyPI

+        pip install othellotk

         You can then run it with the command 'othellotk'.

 Setting up the Engine Path
 --------------------------